-The American Clinical Laboratory Association (ACLA) is the national trade association representing leading laboratories that deliver essential diagnostic health information to patients and providers.
-ACLA members are at the forefront of driving diagnostic innovation to meet the country’s evolving health care needs and provide vital clinical laboratory tests that identify and prevent infectious, acute and chronic disease.
-ACLA works to advance the next generation of health care delivery through policies that expand access to lifesaving testing services.
+The American Clinical Laboratory Association (ACLA) is the national trade association representing leading laboratories that deliver essential diagnostic health information to patients and providers by advocating for policies that expand access to the highest quality clinical laboratory services, improve patient outcomes, and advance the next generation of personalized care.

 Clinical laboratories are at the forefront of the most pivotal moments in health care.
 When a patient or provider receives the results from a clinical lab test, that critical diagnosis provides a path forward for life-changing – and life-saving – treatment and care.